 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
-This page may include information about American Express products currently unavailable on Slickdeals.
-American Express is not a partner of Slickdeals.

 Money loan apps let you borrow cash when you're in a pinch and can't wait until the next paycheck.
-If you need a small amount of money to cover gas or another purchase, these apps can be a quick and easy way to obtain funding.
+If you need a small amount of money to cover gas or another purchase, these apps can be a quick and easy way to access funding.
 But it's important to consider the cost of using these apps compared to other funding options, like a personal loan or a credit card.
-Some apps do charge unique fees, such as a subscription fee or extra fees for fast funding.
+Some apps do charge unique fees, such as a subscription fee or extra fees for faster funding.

 We'll go over your best options for cash advance apps, as well as some other funding alternatives to consider.